ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 laugh."

 "Miss Bingley," said he, "has given me more credit than can be.
-The wisest and the best of men--nay, the wisest and best of their actions--may be rendered ridiculous by a person whose first object in life is a joke."
+The wisest and the best of men -- nay, the wisest and best of their actions -- may be rendered ridiculous by a person whose first object in life is a joke."

-"Certainly," replied Elizabeth--"there are such people, but I hope I am not one of them.
+"Certainly," replied Elizabeth -- "there are such people, but I hope I am not one of them.
 I hope I never ridicule what is wise and good.
 Follies and nonsense, whims and inconsistencies, do divert me, I own, and I laugh at them whenever I can.
 But these, I suppose, are precisely